contentful/rich-text/CONTRIBUTING.md

 directory.

-This should generally only happen at publishing time, but you may want to run `npm run build` prematurely during local development.
+This should generally only happen at publishing time, but you may want to run `yarn build` prematurely during local development.

 For example, let's say you're working on a pull request that